Chapter 2.76

 2.76.120 Formal contract procedure.

-Purchases of goods and services except public projects as defined in Section 2.76.020(7) of an estimated value of twenty-five thousand dollars or more shall be by written contract with the lowest responsible bidder whose bid has been solicited, received and approved pursuant to the following procedure:
+Purchases of goods and services except public projects as defined in Section 2.76.020(7) with sufficient funds appropriated for the purpose, of an estimated value of one hundred thousand dollars or more, shall be by written contract with the lowest responsible bidder whose bid has been solicited, received and approved pursuant to the following procedure:

 (1) Bidding Requirements.